Danish girl names: the best female names from Denmark

 Kristoffer Trolle (CC)

 Danish girls’ names are known for their grace, elegance and sophistication.
-They often have roots in Danish history, mythology and nature, making them both meaningful and enchanting.
+They often have roots in Danish history, mythology and nature, which can add a nice bit of depth.

 From classic names like Sofia and Agnes to more modern Danish favourites such as Luna and Olivia, there’s a Danish girl name to suit every taste and personality.